© Dr Sarah J. Buckley 2020 www.sarahbuckley.com

 Adaptation to life outside the womb is the major physiological task for the baby in third stage.
 In utero, the wondrous placenta fulfills the functions of lungs, kidney, gut and liver for our babies.
 Blood flow to these organs is minimal until the baby takes a first breath, at which time huge changes begin in the organisation of the circulatory system.

 Within the baby’s body, blood becomes, over several minutes, diverted away from the umbilical cord and placenta and, as the lungs fill with air, blood is sucked into the pulmonary (lung) circulation.
-Mother Nature ensures a reservoir of blood in the cord and placenta that provides the additional blood necessary for these newly-perfused pulmonary and organ systems.
+Mother Nature ensures a reservoir of blood in the cord and placenta (the ‘placental transfusion’), which provides the additional blood necessary for these newly-perfused pulmonary and organ systems.

-Gravity will affect the transfer of blood, with optimal transfer occurring when the baby remains at or below the level of the uterus until the cessation of cord pulsation signals that the transfer is complete.
-This process of ‘physiological clamping’ typically takes 3 minutes, but may be longer, or can be complete in only one minute.8
+Gravity will affect the transfer of blood, with optimal transfer occurring when the baby remains at or below the level of the uterus until the cessation of cord pulsation signals that the transfer is complete, although placing the newborn on the mother’s chest does not interfere with this process.7 This process of ‘physiological clamping’ typically takes around 3 minutes, as seen in studies that recorded newborn weight gain in the minutes after birth.8.9.

-This elegant and time-tested system, which ensures that an optimum, but not a standard, amount of blood is transferred, is rendered inoperable by the current practice of early clamping of the cord- usually within 30 seconds of birth.
+This elegant and time-tested system, which ensures that an optimum, but not a standard, amount of blood is transferred, is rendered inoperable by early clamping of the cord- often within 30 seconds of birth.

 Haste becomes necessary because the oxytocic injection will, within a few minutes, cause very strong uterine contractions that can trap an undelivered placenta, making an operation and manual removal necessary.
 It has also been believed that, if the cord is not clamped before the oxytocic effect commences, the baby is at risk of having too much blood pumped from the placenta by the stronger contractions.
-Research using methylergometrine indicates that use of an oxytocic will hasten the baby’s placental transfusion, but, in this study, the babies did not get too much blood.9
+Recent research indicates that use of an oxytocic will not change the amount of blood the bay receives when the cord is clamped at 3 minutes.10

-While the aim of active management is to reduce the risk of haemorrhage for the mother, ‘its widespread acceptance was not preceded by studies evaluating the effects of depriving neonates [newborn babies] of a significant volume of blood.’10
+While the aim of active management is to reduce the risk of haemorrhage for the mother, ‘its widespread acceptance was not preceded by studies evaluating the effects of depriving neonates [newborn babies] of a significant volume of blood.’
+9

 It is estimated that early clamping deprives the baby of 54 to 160 ml of blood,11 which represents up to half of a baby’s total blood volume at birth.

-In one study, premature babies experiencing delayed cord clamping — the delay was only 30 seconds — showed a reduced need for transfusion, less severe breathing problems, better oxygen levels, and indications of probable improved long-term outcomes, compared to those whose cords were clamped immediately.18
+Premature babies have a placenta that is relatively bigger and so miss an even greater proportion of blood when the cord is clamped early.
+In one study, premature babies with delayed cord clamping — the delay was only 30 seconds — showed a reduced need for transfusion, less severe breathing problems, better oxygen levels, and indications of probable improved long-term outcomes, compared to those whose cords were clamped immediately.18

 Some studies have shown an increased risk of polycythemia (more red blood cells in the blood) and jaundice when the cord is clamped later.
 Polycythemia may be beneficial, in that more red cells means more oxygen being delivered to the tissues.
 The risk that polycythemia will cause the blood to become too thick (hyperviscosity syndrome), which is often used as an argument against delayed cord clamping, seems to be negligible in healthy babies.12